CBPFGMS/bi_doc/Dataviz/CBPF Data Hub/Allocation flow.md

     This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

--   **`data-fund`**: defines the selected fund when the page loads.
+-   **`data-cbpf`**: defines the selected fund when the page loads.
 For not selecting any country set the value to `"none"`, or just leave it empty:

     `""`